Glossary Of PID Terms

 PT100/1000 - platinum type RTD which measures 100/1000 ohms at 0 degrees C.

 MV - With a Novus PID controller this refers to % of control output applied.
 In Automatic mode this is calculated by the PID algorithm.
-In Manual mode it can be adjusted
+In Manual mode it can be adjusted by the operator

 AT - auto tuning, a means of establishing the correct values of PID for the process.
 Most modern controllers contain an autotune function